Deep Work for Distracted Brains: How to Build Focus When Your Mind Won't Sit Still

 One honest acknowledgement: the difficulty of deep work for distracted brains is not purely internal.
 The attention economy — social media platforms, algorithmic content feeds, notification systems — is engineered to fragment focus.
 The business model of most free digital products depends on it.

 Leroy's attention residue research predates the smartphone.
 The switching costs she measured in 2009 were from email and multi-tab working.
-Ofcom's 2024 Communications Market Report found that the average UK adult now checks their phone 58 times per day.
+Ofcom has found UK adults check their phone roughly every 12 minutes of the waking day, and Deloitte's Digital Consumer Trends survey found more than a third of UK adults check their phone at least 50 times a day.
 At that scale, attention residue is not a personal failing.
 It is the predictable output of an environment designed to prevent deep work.

 Deep work for distracted brains is not about fixing yourself.
 It is about building an environment that makes your fast-moving, novelty-seeking brain compatible with sustained output.
 The techniques above are almost all environmental.
 That is intentional.